TrDA-hab/Projects/Stepper motor/README.md

    - [TMC2208](https://wiki.fysetc.com/TMC2208/)
  - Don't forget to customize the microstep (MS1/MS2/MS3) for your needs (see tutorials above).
  - Remember to set the current limiting for your stepper motor driver (see tutorials above).
- - To reverse the rotation of the stepper mill, you must swap the two coils in the mirror image.
+ - To reverse the rotation of the stepper motor, you must swap the two coils in the mirror image.
 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/Stepper%20motor/c4.png)

 # 1. One stepper motor (minimum configuration):